 - Passive Fall Protection Systems

 - Fall Protection for Scaffolds and Aerial Lifts

 - Calculating Free Fall

 - Practicing Fall Protection Equipment Inspection

 EM 385-1-1 Fall Protection training is provided by a number of different industry sources, including fall protection equipment manufacturers and private construction safety consultants.

-If you’d like more information about EM 385 Fall Protection Training provided by The Korte Company or are interested in setting up a course at your location, contact Ric Foulks at email@example.com or fill out the form below.
+If you’d like more information about EM 385 Fall Protection training provided by The Korte Company or are interested in setting up a course, contact Kevin Moorhead at email@example.com or fill out the form below.